Paris Bread Festival 2025: Fête du Pain Dates, Highlights & What to Expect

 Why You Should Go (Even If You’re Not a Baker)

-The Paris Bread Festival isn’t just for pros with sourdough starters and proofing baskets.
-It’s for anyone who’s ever torn into a still-warm baguette and thought, “This is magic.”
+The Paris Bread Festival isn’t just for pros with proofing baskets and sourdough obsessions.
+It’s for anyone who’s ever torn into a still-warm baguette and paused for a moment—because damn, that crust hits different in Paris.

 Tips for Visiting the Paris Bread Festival